-The device is divided into 4 banks, each bank's density is 4Mb.
+The bank is divided into 16 banks in this device, each bank's density is 4Mb.
 While conducting erase suspend in one bank, the programming operation that follows can only be conducted in one of the other banks and cannot be conducted in the bank executing the suspend operation.
 The boundaries of the banks are illustrated as below table.